The best fishing poles

 Best Flagship Pole: Daiwa Air Z Pro - View offer on Total Fishing Tackle

-Best £1000-2000 Pole: MAP TKS 501 3G 16m - View offer on Total Fishing Tackle
+Best £1000-2000 Fishing Pole: Preston Superium X75 16m - View offer on Total Fishing Tackle

-There are some fantastic poles available to coarse anglers, from flagship models for those who demand cutting-edge features and the latest technology to shorter-margin poles for extracting hard-fighting carp at close quarters.
+There are some fantastic fishing poles available to coarse anglers, from flagship models for those who demand cutting-edge features and the latest technology to shorter-margin poles for extracting hard-fighting carp at close quarters.
 So, before you shell out for a new pol, make sure you read this guide to find the best one for you and check out our advice below on what to look for, pole fishing terminology and frequently asked questions about poles.

 Best pole over £1500 (National Angling Award 2023 winner)